samhuk/node-cli-template/README.md

 This template is approximately based off of the architecture of [samhuk.com](http://www.samhuk.com).

-If you found this delightful, feel free to [buy me a coffee](https://www.buymeacoffee.com/samhuk) ✨
+If you found this delightful, feel free to [sponsor me on GitHub](https://github.com/sponsors/samhuk) 💕 or [buy me a coffee](https://www.buymeacoffee.com/samhuk) ☕

 ---